 The compression belt may feel tight.
 If it is painful, tell the technologist and ask that it be readjusted.

-An intravenous pyelogram (IVP) is an X-ray test that provides pictures of the kidneys, the bladder, the ureters, and the urethra (urinary tract).
 Your doctor may be able to talk to you about some results right away.
 Complete results are usually ready in 1 to 2 days.

 The kidneys, ureters, and bladder are normal in position, size, and shape.